Gan868611/tp/docs/DeveloperGuide.md

 The following sequence diagram shows how the Create Account operation works
 ![AccountListObjectDiagram1](images/CreateAccountSeqDiagram.png)

-### Delete-account feature

 ### Add/Withdraw money feature

 The add money(deposit) and withdraw money feature is facilitated by `AddCommand` and `WithdrawCommand` which both extends the `Command` class.
 With the provided input from user (`CURRENCY` and `AMOUNT`), `AddCommand` and `WithdrawCommand` update the balance of respective currency account accordingly.
+Record of adding and withdrawing money will be logged in transaction list.
+This is facilitated by `TransactionManager`.

 Step 1.
 The newly created `SGD` account has an initial balance of 0
 ![AddWithdrawCommandObjectDiagram1](images/AddWithdrawCommandObjectDiagram1.png)

 Step 2.
-The user passes command `add CURRENCY AMOUNT` (eg. `add SGD 100`), where `CURRENCY` must be one of the available currency and `AMOUNT` must be positive numbers.
+The user passes command `add CURRENCY AMOUNT` (e.g. `add SGD 100`), where `CURRENCY` must be one of the available currency and `AMOUNT` must be positive numbers.
 ![AddWithdrawCommandObjectDiagram2](images/AddWithdrawCommandObjectDiagram2.png)

 Step 3.
-The user passes command `withdraw` (eg. `withdraw SGD 25`), where `AMOUNT` must be smaller than the currency account balance.
+The user passes command `withdraw` (e.g. `withdraw SGD 25`), where `AMOUNT` must be smaller than the currency account balance.
 ![AddWithdrawCommandObjectDiagram3](images/AddWithdrawCommandObjectDiagram3.png)